Let’s imagine I know nothing about audio. I have a nice computer, but I’m looking to get better sound for my music collection. In the UK, I might:

 —from The Counterintuitive Nature of Audio Sanity

 Once you read past the rather awkward writing, there’s not much for me to add.
 It’s all been covered before, many times, by many people, yet still there are knowledgeable, educated, high level professionals, even electrical engineers that have fallen into the mystery bag of nebulous thought patterns and gotten lost in the electron cloud of quantum uncertainty.
 It happens almost imperceptibly.
 The tool used is repetition.
-Repeat something long and loud enough, and soon enough it becomes an everyday, ordinary idea accepted without question.
-It’s the power of suggestion; little mentions that you may at first ignore, but you hear it again, and again, and once more, and over lunch, and the next time you read a magazine, and then it gets slipped into another conversation, and soon you can’t ignore it anymore.
+Repeat something long and loud enough, and soon it becomes an everyday, ordinary idea accepted without question.
+It’s the power of suggestion; little mentions that you may at first ignore, but you hear it again, and again, and once more, and over lunch, and the next time you read a magazine, and then it gets slipped into another conversation, and soon you can’t ignore it.
 Soon, without your awareness, it’s taken hold.
 You accept it as true, argue with those who doubt, and dig in your heels.

 Clue number one for detecting a false claim that’s become a standard belief is controversy.
 The more controversial the subject, the more likely it’s a fabricated debate.